- Abortion (34)

 In spite of that, it is not likely that they will do what is necessary.
 Very few people will look past today.
 The vast majority of those who read my advice will think it is too much work, give up, stick their heads in the sand and then get their butts shot off.
 The good thing about that is that, with their heads in the sand, they will never see it coming.

-Excuse my pessimism, but I am 74-years old now and have seen too much of the same thing happening, over and over.
+Excuse my pessimism, but I am 74-years old (81, now, as of 2017) and have seen too much of the same thing happening, over and over.

 Do you think I am wrong about it all?
-Well, the website of Fathers for Life has been in existence for about 20 years.
+Well, the website of Fathers for Life has been in existence for about 20 years (27 years as of 2017).
 How come that people like Bill and Rose never visited the website until they ran into trouble?

-How come that the stuff I am writing about is not being taught in the schools?
+How come that information about child child custody is not being taught in the schools?

 –Walter